patlollaraghavi799/sql-data-cleaning-project/README.md

-# SQL Data Cleaning Project
+# SQL Data Cleaning & Exploration Project

 ## 📌 Overview

-This project demonstrates the process of cleaning and preparing a real-world dataset using MySQL.
-The goal was to improve data quality by removing duplicates, standardizing values, handling missing data, correcting data formats, and preparing the dataset for analysis.
+This project demonstrates the complete process of cleaning and exploring a real-world layoffs dataset using MySQL.
+The dataset was first cleaned to improve its quality and consistency, and then analyzed using SQL queries to uncover trends and insights.

+The project helped me strengthen my understanding of SQL by applying data cleaning techniques and performing exploratory data analysis on real-world data.

 ---